SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 1/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vRa_92metML3nIWcHhCTB7AYVoAbvIq3-1Phyixx_l05GJ0IOZ86MoUnIrwhqpxMZRQ2N97FVPIJsY-/pub?w=3288&h=1082" alt="AND Gate" width="700"/>
 </p>

-So how can you fix the values of weights so that you get the right output?
+So, how can you fix the values of weights so that you get the right output?

 By intuition, you can easily observe that <img src="http://latex.codecogs.com/gif.latex?w_0" title="w_0" /> must be increased and <img src="http://latex.codecogs.com/gif.latex?w_1" title="w_1" /> and <img src="http://latex.codecogs.com/gif.latex?w_0" title="w_0" /> must be reduced or rather made negative so that you obtain the actual output.
 But if you breakdown this intuition, you will observe that you are actually finding the difference between the actual output and the predicted output and finally reflecting that on the weights...

 This is a very important concept that you will be digging deeper and will be the core to formulate the ideas behind *gradient descent* and also *backward propagation*.

 ## What did you learn?

 - Neurons must be made sensitive to a pattern in order to recognize it.
-- So similarly, in our perceptron/artificial neuron, <b>the weights are what is to be learnt</b>.
+- So, similarly, in our perceptron/artificial neuron, <b>the weights are what is to be learnt</b>.

 In the later articles you'll fully understand how the weights are trained to recognize patterns and also the different techniques that exist.

 As you'll see later, the neural networks are very similar to the structure of biological neural networks.

 While it is true that we learnt only a few small concepts (although very crucial) in this first part of the article, they will serve as the strong foundation for implementing Neural Networks.
 Moreover, I'm keeping this article short and sweet so that too much is information is not dumped at once and will help absorb more!

 In the next tutorial, you will learn about <b>Linear Regression</b> (which can otherwise be called a perceptron with linear activation function) in detail and also implement them.
 The <b>Gradient Descent algorithm which helps learn the weights</b> are described and implemented in detail.
 Lastly, you'll be able to <b>predict the outcome of an event</b> with the help of Linear Regression.
-So head on to the next article to implement it!
+So, head on to the next article to implement it!

 You can checkout the next part of the article here: